PROJMGNT 7058EX - Project Management Research Project

 Learning & Teaching Activities

-Learning & Teaching ModesThis course is offered in blended learning mode with the face-to-face component offered as a brief workshop, consultations with the lecturer and the participation in recommended workshops which can help students to improve their research activities.
+Learning & Teaching ModesThis course is offered in fully online learning mode with dedicated assistance from the course coordinator which will help students to improve their research activities.

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.As a guide, a 3 unit course comprises a total of 156 hours work (this includes face-to-face contact, any online components and self-directed study).
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.As a guide, a 3 unit course comprises a total of 156 hours work (this includes online study components and self-directed study).
 Therefore each learning period (6 units) will require approximately 312 hours dedicated to this course.

-Learning Activities SummaryThis is a draft schedule and session content are a guide only.
+Learning Activities SummaryThis schedule outlines topics, activities and assessments.
 The timetable may be changed during the course delivery if necessary.

-Schedule Week 1 Introduction: Taking on a Research Project Week 2 Project Plan: Topics and Research Proposal Week 3 Self-Directed Writing and Supervisory Assistance Week 4 Finalising Research Proposals Week 5 Research Report: Introduction and Literature Review Research Proposals due in Week 6 Supervisor/Student Meetings (Round 1) Week 7 Research Report: Methodology, Results and Discussion Week 8 Supervisor/Student Meetings (Round 2) Week 9 Research Project Presentations Presentations at lecture Week 10 Self-Directed Writing and Supervisory Assistance End of Trimester Week 13 Course Completion: Final Research Report Submission Research Reports due in
+Schedule Week 1 Introduction: Taking on a Research Project Week 2 Project Plan: Topics and Research Proposal Week 3 Self-Directed Writing and Supervisory Assistance Week 4 Finalising Research Proposals Week 5 Research Report: Introduction and Literature Review Research Proposals due in Week 6 Supervisor/Student Advice and Feedback (Round 1) Week 7 Research Report: Methodology, Results and Discussion Week 8 Self-Directed Writing and Supervisory Assistance Week 9 Research Project Presentations Presentations are due in Week 10 Supervisor/Student Advice and Feedback (Round 2) End of Term 4 Week 15 Course Completion: Final Research Report Submission Research Reports due in

 The University's policy on Assessment for Coursework Programs is based on the following four principles: